Scary Monsters (and Super Creeps): Recording

 Rather than improvising lyrics and music as he had with prior releases, Bowie took time composing and developing the lyrics and melodies, ensuring the musicians adhered to his thought-out structures before adding their own personal touches.
 Many of the tracks had working titles early on.
 Some of these included "People Are Turning to Gold" ("Ashes to Ashes"), "It Happens Everyday" ("Teenage Wildlife"), "Jamaica" ("Fashion"), "Cameras in Brooklyn" ("Up the Hill Backwards") and "I Am a Laser" ("Scream Like a Baby"), which was originally written and recorded in 1973 by a group of Bowie collaborators known as the Astronettes.
 (Note: The Astronettes were the singer Ava Cherry and Bowie's childhood friend Geoff MacCormack.)
-The lyrics for the title track, which dated back to a 1975 song called "Running Scared", were written in response to a promotional campaign for Kellogg's Corn flakes cereal, which offered novelty toys of "Scary Monsters and Super Heroes".
+The lyrics for the title track, which dated back to a 1975 song called "Running Scared", were inspired by a promotional campaign for Kellogg's Corn Flakes cereal, which offered a cereal prize of "Scary Monsters and Super Heroes".
 Other tracks were recorded and left unfinished, including "Is There Life After Marriage?" and an instrumental cover of Cream's "I Feel Free"; the latter was fully covered for Black Tie White Noise (1993).

 The sessions resumed in April 1980 at Good Earth Studios in London, Visconti's own studio at the time.
 Final instrumental overdubs were provided by Fripp and the keyboardist Andy Clark, along with a guest appearance by the Who guitarist Pete Townshend on "Because You're Young".
 Vocal tracks were recorded last, including the Japanese narration provided by the actress Michi Hirota for "It's No Game (No. 1)".